You must be at least 18 years old to volunteer at Tinderbox.

 SIGN UP

-Ruby is Tinderbox’ volunteer system, and this is where you sign up as a volunteer.
-In Ruby, you will also find your team, your shift schedule, your team leader’s contact information, and other relevant updates.
+Ruby is our volunteer management system.
+This is where you sign up as a volunteer, as well as where you can find your shift schedule, meeting point, and other important information.

 When you sign up as a volunteer, you have the opportunity to get an overview of available shifts and teams before you complete your registration.